lavitzwind/lavitzwind/README.md

 #### Hi there 👋

-I'm a Fullstack Developer && Telecom Engineer who loves to research, learn and apply new features and good practices.
+I'm Leonardo a Fullstack Developer && Telecom Engineer who loves to research, learn and apply new features and good practices.
 ---

 ##### My Skills